Jungle Style Interior - Design Basics and Inspiration

 -

 Pair striking leaf prints or animal motifs with calm, textured neutrals.
-Use patterns on pillows, art, or a single wall.
-Keep big furniture neutral so the look remains restful and not chaotic.
+Use patterns on pillows, artwork, or even just one wall.
+Keep big pieces of furniture neutral so the room stays restful and does not look chaotic.

 -